GabeScott/standard-works-vault/General Conference/2004 October - Faith and Keys.md

 # Faith and Keys

-*By Henry B. Eyring - Of the Quorum of the Twelve Apostles*
+By Elder Henry B. Eyring - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 2004 General Conference*

+>*We have to know by inspiration that the priesthood keys are held by those who lead and serve us.
+That requires the witness of the Spirit.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2004/10/faith-and-keys?lang=eng)

 In a chapel far from Salt Lake City, in a place where a member of the Quorum of the Twelve rarely goes, a father approached me.
 He led his young son by the hand.
-As they reached me, he looked down at the boy, called him by name, and said, nodding his head towards me, “This is an Apostle.”
+As they reached me, he looked down at the boy, called him by name, and said, nodding his head toward me, “This is an Apostle.”
 I could tell by the sound of the father’s voice that he was hoping his son would feel more than that he was meeting a dignified visitor.
 He hoped that his son would feel a conviction that priesthood keys were on the earth in the Lord’s Church.
 His son will need that conviction again and again.
 He will need it when he opens a letter from some future prophet he has never seen calling him to a mission.
 He will need it when he buries a child or a wife or a parent.
 He will need it for courage to follow direction to serve.
 He will need it for the comfort that comes from trusting a sealing power that binds forever.

 Missionaries will invite investigators to meet a bishop or branch president today with the same intent.
 They hope that the investigators will feel far more than that they have met a nice man or even a great man.
 They will be praying that the investigators will feel a conviction that this apparently ordinary man holds priesthood keys in the Lord’s Church.
 The investigators will need that conviction when they go into the waters of baptism.
 They will need it when they pay tithing.
 They will need that conviction when the bishop is inspired to give them a calling.
 They will need it when they see him presiding in the sacrament meeting and when he nourishes them by teaching the gospel.